- Planning for your Photography Workshop - January 27, 2020

 The management and transport of camera lenses in the field can be a challenge.
 I like to suggest looking into your camera bag

-and finding out what lens you actually use the most before heading out the door on any shooting assignment or even one of our workshops.
+and find out what lens you actually use the most before heading out the door on any shooting assignment or even one of our workshops.

 You’ll soon realize that you seldom use all of your lenses.
 Newcomers seem to select an expensive lens for everything, from telephoto to macro, for fear that they will miss that important shot because they don’t have a particular lens.